pkra/peterkrautzberger.org/future-mathml2.md

 So there's no reason to give up on MathML, let alone math and science notation on the web.
 Because something has not changed: it's still the best markup for math on the web.

+I think there are two directions that are necessary to explore:

-What it does mean is that we have to rethink how to do mathematical layout and how to expose the powerful underlying format that is MathML.
+1) how to do mathematical layout with the standards that are actually being implemented
+2) how to leverage powerful underlying scientific formats such as MathML.